XanDDemoX/DAVify-Codea/README.md

   * Linux

 #### Effortlessly manage your projects and assets in the way that suits you
-* Remotely access projects, project collections and assets with full control (create, modify, rename and delete)
+* Remotely access projects, project collections and assets (Documents & Dropbox) with full control (create, modify, rename and delete)
-* Access files in any asset pack.
-Documents, Dropbox and Codea's standard asset packs (standard asset packs not enabled by default, they can be added to the virtual file system as required) .
 * Supports all standard project and asset file types
   * Project source files (*.lua, Info.plist)
      * Info.plist is updated automatically when lua files are created, renamed or deleted.